Making the UK greener, one house at a time

 Advocacy and volunteeringSupports organisations like Oceana in their mission to protect and restore our oceans

-Despite challenges, there are concerted efforts worldwide to address ocean conservation.
+Despite challenges, concerted efforts worldwide are being made to address ocean conservation.
 Organisations like Oceana have mobilised over 800,000 members across 200 countries to protect and restore oceans, achieving over 200 victories.

 The OECD emphasises the multiple benefits of marine and coastal ecosystems, highlighting the importance of sustainable use.